Hanse cities to visit in Netherlands - Beautiful cities in Holland

 The Hanseatic cities in Holland are cities to visit in Netherlands

-The five cities on our road trip through the Hanseatic cities in Holland are all among the beautiful cities that we visited in the Netherlands so far.
+We all count the five cities on our road trip through the Hanseatic cities in Holland to the beautiful cities that we got to know in the Netherlands.
 And not only that: there are many places and experiences where you can enjoy them.
-Be it with beautiful views, in the old towns, with good food or even in gourmet restaurants like Boas in Deventer.
-We experienced a lot on our round trip from Harderwijk over Elburg, Hasselt and Kampen to Deventer.
+Be it with beautiful views, in the old towns, with good food.
+We experienced and discovered a lot on our round trip from Harderwijk via Elburg, Hasselt and Kampen to Deventer.
 Each of these cities has its own charm.
-Each offers experiences for gourmets and slow travelers.
+Each offers experiences for connoisseurs and slow travelers.
 Take your time on a road trip to these five cities.
 If you want to get to know the places well, you should plan about five days for your tour.

 Arrival in the Hanseatic cities in Holland